marcelja/facebook-delete/README.md

 This program can be used to clean up a Facebook account without deleting the entire account.

 _Warning: Facebook has some measures in place to prevent high-frequency activity such as the one this tool provides.
-Please take a look at the [Rate limiting](#rate-limiting) section to learn more and try and prevent detection._
+The current rate limit has been currently set to 30 seconds, which might not even be slow enough.
+Please check out the [Rate-limiting](#rate-limiting) section if you want to increase/decrease this limit._

 _Note: Facebook has a very strange login process.
 Please open a GitHub issue if the program is not able to login.
 Here's a [workaround for the login process](https://github.com/marcelja/facebook-delete/wiki/Login-with-browser-cookie) which you can also use if your account has two-factor authentication enabled._